-The equity premium (also called market risk premium, equity risk premium, market premium and risk premium), is one of the most important, discussed but elusive parameters in finance.
-Much of the confusion arises from the fact that the term equity premium is used to designate four different concepts:
+Equity premium (also called market risk premium, equity risk premium, market premium and risk premium), is one of the most important and widely-discussed but elusive parameters in finance.
+Much of the confusion arises from the fact that the term "equity premium" is used to represent four different concepts:

-- 1. Historical equity premium (HEP): historical differential return of the stock market over treasuries. - 2.
-Expected equity premium (EEP): expected differential return of the stock market over treasuries. - 3.
-Required equity premium (REP): incremental return of a diversified portfolio (the market) over the risk-free rate required by an investor.1 It is needed for calculating the required return to equity (cost of equity).
+- 1. Historical equity premium (HEP): Historical differential return of the stock market over treasuries. - 2.
+Expected equity premium (EEP): Expected differential return of the stock market over treasuries. - 3.
+Required equity premium (REP): Incremental return of a diversified portfolio (the market) over the risk-free rate required by an investor.
+It is needed for calculating the required return to equity (cost of equity).
 The CAPM assumes that REP and EEP are unique and that REP = EEP. - 4.
-Implied equity premium (IEP): the required equity premium that arises from assuming that the market price is correct.
+Implied equity premium (IEP): The required equity premium that arises from assuming that the market price is correct.

-The four concepts are different.2 The HEP is easy to calculate and is equal for all investors,3 but the REP, the EEP and the IEP are different for different investors and are not observable magnitudes.
-A matter of big concern is the fact that, there is no an IEP for the market as a whole: different investors have different IEPs and use different REPs.4 A unique IEP requires
+The four concepts are different.
+The HEP is easy to calculate and is equal for all investors, but the REP, the EEP and the IEP are different for different investors, and are not observable magnitudes.
+We also claim that there is no single IEP for the market as a whole: different investors have different IEPs and use different REPs.
+A unique IEP requires the assumption of

-1 Or the extra return that the overall stock market must provide over the Government Bonds to compensate for the extra risk.
+&lt;sup>1 Or the extra return that the overall stock market must provide over government bonds to compensate for the extra risk.

-$^{^{2}}$ We agree with Bostock (2004) when he says that "understanding the equity premium is largely a matter of using clear terms".
+$^{2}$ We agree with Bostock (2004) when he says that "understanding the equity premium is largely a matter of using clear terms."

-3 Provided they use the same time frame, the same market index, the same risk-free instrument and the same average (arithmetic or geometric).
+&lt;sup>3 Provided they use the same time frame, the same market index, the same risk-free instrument and the same average (arithmetic or geometric.)

-4 There is a required equity premium (REP) for each investor, but we cannot talk about a REP for the whole market.
-Similarly, for having a EEP common for al investors we need to assume homogeneous expectations and, with our knowledge of financial markets, this assumption is not reasonable.
+&lt;sup>4 There is a required equity premium (REP) for each investor, but we cannot talk about an REP for the whole market.
+Similarly, to have an EEP common for all investors, we need to assume homogeneous expectations and, with our knowledge of financial markets, this assumption is not reasonable.

-assuming homogeneous expectations for the expected growth (g), but there several pairs (IEP, g) that satisfy current prices.
+homogeneous expectations for the expected growth (g), but there are several pairs (IEP, g) that satisfy current prices.

 The required equity premium (REP) is the answer to the following question: What incremental return do I require for investing in a diversified portfolio of shares (a stock index, for example) over the risk-free rate?
-It is a crucial parameter because the REP is the key to determining the company's required return to equity and the required return to any investment project.
+It is a crucial parameter because REP is the key to determining a company's required return to equity and the required return to any investment project.

 An anecdote from Merton Miller (2000, page 3) about the expected market return in the Nobel context: "I still remember the teasing we financial economists, Harry Markowitz, William Sharpe, and I, had to put up with from the physicists and chemists in Stockholm when we conceded that the basic unit of our research, the expected rate of return, was not actually observable.
 I tried to tease back by reminding them of their neutrino - a particle with no mass whose presence was inferred only as a missing residual from the interactions of other particles.
 But that was eight years ago.
-In the meantime, the neutrino has been detected".
+In the meantime, the neutrino has been detected."